 It makes them feel special.
 It should come as no surprise that it makes them happier too!

 Conversational Commerce Must Be, By Nature, OmniChannel

-For instance, you might include a virtual sales advisor on an ecommerce website, but what if you could also get the benefits of engaging a consumer in conversation directly from an ad?
+For instance, you might include a virtual product advisor on an eCommerce website, but what if you could also get the benefits of engaging a consumer in conversation directly from an ad?
 What if you could include the same great experience across different paid media campaigns and on your social channels?
 What about in retail stores?

 Conversational commerce is many things, but it’s also what you make it.
 There are best practices, but there’s also no limit to the ways you can interact with your consumers.
 As you start thinking of ways to better personalize the conversations you offer, you’ll see just how good they make your customers feel.

 Still have questions?
 We’re fired up to help as many brands as possible to raise the bar of user and customer experience in eCommerce.
 If you need help implementing website engagement tools for your brand or want to talk further about any of the tactics in this article, we should talk ASAP!